SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. Pull the code into the a new playground project.
 2. Test the change(s) made in the pull request.
-3. If it does not do what it is supposed to do, leave a comment requesting changes.
+3. If it does not do what it is supposed to do, leave a comment asking for changes.
-4. If it does what it is supposed to do, approve the changes and then you or the PR submitter can merge the PR and delete the branch.
+4. If the new code does what it is supposed to do, approve the changes and then you or the PR submitter can merge the PR and delete the branch.

 :::tip
 You can [make comments connected to specific lines of code](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-comments-to-a-pull-request).
 This is often helpful when reviewing PRs.
 :::

-Afterward you can delete the playground project you created for the review.
+Then, delete the playground project you created for the review.

 ## Best Practices